Playing games may sound like an activity not aimed for learning. Some might even define it as a misuse of our time. But, is it really?

 - Planning: During board games we need to plan our every move!
 It will give your child a chance to practice his planning and organization skills.
 Other studies have even mentioned that facing different options influences critical thinking.

 - Metacognition: A great way to take advantage of board games is by asking questions.
-If you see your little one thinking hard and furrowing his brow, and finally making a move, ask him why!
+If you see your little one thinking hard and furrowing his brow, before he makes a move, ask him why!
 It’s a great way to help him develop the ability to analyze his own behavior and decisions.
 He can become conscious of his own choices and consider why they worked or failed.

 - Motor skills: Holding pieces, placing a game board, or rolling dice, whatever is needed for the game, can help your child develop fine motor skills